gapy04/gapy04.github.io/README.md

 ### Hosting your Resume

-1. Go back to the settings tab in your browser.
-2. Click your repository name at the top to go back to your GitHub repository.
+1. Go back to your GitHub repository.
-3. Click **Add file** beside the green code button.
+2. Click **Add file** beside the green code button.
-4. Click **Upload files** option on the menu that appears.
+3. Click **Upload files** option on the menu that appears.

    ![](https://github.com/gapy04/gapy04.github.io/blob/main/images/upload_files.png)

-5. Click **Choose your files**.
+4. Click **Choose your files**.

    ![](https://github.com/gapy04/gapy04.github.io/blob/main/images/choose_files.png)

-6. Select your resume that is saved as `index.md`.
+5. Select your resume that is saved as `index.md`.
-7. Write a commit message under **Commit changes**.
+6. Write a commit message under **Commit changes**.
 This should be a message about what we are doing such as "Add files via upload."
-8. Select **Commit directly to the main branch** option.
+7. Select **Commit directly to the main branch** option.
-9. Click **Commit changes** at the bottom.
+8. Click **Commit changes** at the bottom.
 You will be redirected back to your repository's main page.

    ![](https://github.com/gapy04/gapy04.github.io/blob/main/images/commit_changes.png)

-10. Click **Actions** tab under your repository name.
+9. Click **Actions** tab under your repository name.

    ![](https://github.com/gapy04/gapy04.github.io/blob/main/images/actions.png)

-11. Check if all the items under **All workflows** have a green checkmark.
+10. Check if all the items under **All workflows** have a green checkmark.
 If there is an orange dot beside an item, this means your changes are still being uploaded on your website.

    ![](https://github.com/gapy04/gapy04.github.io/blob/main/images/workflows.png)

-12. Go to your website at `https://[your_github_username].github.io/`.
+11. Go to your website at `https://[your_github_username].github.io/`.
-13. Check your website content has been updated with your resume.
+12. Check your website content has been updated with your resume.

 You have now hosted your resume!
-Next, we will customize to our website.
+Next, we will customize our website.

 ### Adding a Theme to your Website using Jekyll